 Department of Classics

-The Albright annually provides up to $200,000 in fellowships and awards to about 25 recipients, from doctoral students to senior scholars.
+The Albright annually provides up to $200,000 in fellowships and awards to 20 recipients, from doctoral students to senior scholars.
 In addition, 50 Associate Fellows receive funding from other sources.
 The Albright is also committed to engaging the next generation and offers internships to undergraduates and recent graduates.

-Fellowships are one to six months and come with a stipend and room/board at the Albright.
-Fellowships are open to students and scholars in Near Eastern studies from prehistory through the Islamic period, including the fields of archaeology, anthropology, art history, biblical studies, epigraphy, historical geography, history, language, literature, philology, religion, and related disciplines.
+Fellowships are one to four months and come with a stipend and room/board at the Albright.
+Fellowships are open to students and scholars in Near Eastern studies from prehistory through the Ottoman period, including the fields of archaeology, anthropology, art history, biblical studies, epigraphy, historical geography, history, language, literature, philology, religion, and related disciplines.

 The research period should be continuous, without frequent trips outside the country.
 Residence at the Albright is required, and no exceptions can be made.
 The option to accommodate dependents is subject to space available at the Albright.

 All awards are subject to the availability of funds.
 In certain cases, funding is not guaranteed until September of the fellowship year.